Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 Step 1: Choose Your Hunt Format

 Decide if it's individual participants or teams.
-Teams of 3-5 work best for larger conferences; individual hunts work for smaller events (50-100 people).
+Teams of 3-5 work when you already have groups; individual hunts work if everyone has a smartphone (50-100 people).

 Step 2: Create Your Hunt List